breadboard-ai/breadboard/packages/website/src/docs/io.md

 ## Shape-shifting nodes

-The number of the input ports that a node expects can be thought of as a "shape" of a node.
-While many nodes have a fixed shape, some may change their mind about the input ports it expects based on the input ports that are wired into them.
+The number of the input ports that a node expects can be thought of as the "shape" of a node.
+While many nodes have a fixed shape with a well defined set of inputs, some nodes can change their inputs at runtime based on the value that comes in to other input ports.

 A good example of such a shape-shifting node is `promptTemplate`.
 It has one required input port named `template`.
 The value that comes into this port is expected to contain a string with simple handlebar-style placeholders.
 For each placeholder in this string, a required input is added to the expected input ports.

 ```ts
 // No placeholders, single port expected.